prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

 +})
 ```

 Do not copy-paste.
-Instead type this out yourself and take note how autcompletion within the `definition` block on `t.model` effectively guides you to success.
+Instead type this out yourself and take note how autocompletion within the `definition` block on `t.model` effectively guides you to success.

 Once you have projected `Moon` from your data layer to your API layer, you will see that the dev mode warning and TypeScript error are now resolved. 🙌